AdityaCoppisetti/robotic-arm/journal.md

 i will not be ordering the front pcb as its super easy and i can easily make it with a perfboard

+now i only need to create the bom and then submit the project in the hackclub's macondo program